-What if you have coverage from an AIDS Drug Assistance Program (ADAP)?
+What if you have "Extra Help" and coverage from an AIDS Drug Assistance Program (ADAP)?
 What is the AIDS Drug Assistance Program (ADAP)?

 The AIDS Drug Assistance Program (ADAP) helps ADAP-eligible individuals living with HIV/AIDS have access to life-saving HIV medications.
-Medicare Part D prescription drugs that are also on the ADAP formulary qualify for prescription cost-sharing assistance through Georgia's AIDS Drug Assistance Program (ADAP).
+Medicare Part D prescription drugs that are also on the ADAP formulary qualify for prescription cost-sharing assistance through your State's ADAP, AIDS Drug Assistance Program (ADAP).